itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/auto-curseforge.md

 ## World/Level Data

 Some modpacks come with world/save data via a worlds file and/or the overrides provided with the modpack.
 Either approach can be selected to set the `LEVEL` to the resulting saves directory by setting `CF_SET_LEVEL_FROM` to either:

 - `WORLD_FILE`
 - `OVERRIDES`

+## Ignore missing files

+Some mods use temporary files from the modpack and delete them when finished.
+Others will patch themselves and "disable" the original mod jar, such as gregtech.
+In order to avoid the installer from detecting the absent file(s) and re-installing, those files can be ignored by passing a comma or newline delimited list to `CF_IGNORE_MISSING_FILES`.

+!!! hint

+    A warning log will indicate what files were found to be missing from the previous installation run, such as

+    ```
+    Re-installing due to missing files from modpack: [mods/gregtech-2.6.2-beta.jar]
+    ```

+!!! example

+    In a Compose file
+    ```yaml
+      environment:
+        CF_IGNORE_MISSING_FILES: |
+          mods/gregtech-2.6.2-beta.jar
+    ```

 ## Extra options

 Other configuration available:

 - `CF_PARALLEL_DOWNLOADS` (default is 4): specify how many parallel mod downloads to perform
 - `CF_OVERRIDES_SKIP_EXISTING` (default is false): if set, files in the overrides that already exist in the data directory are skipped. **NOTE** world data is always skipped, if present.
 - `CF_FORCE_REINSTALL_MODLOADER` (default is false): this can be set to `true` to force the modpack's declared modloader, such as Forge, to be reinstalled.
 This is useful if some of the modloader's files become corrupted.